vicentinileonardo/DWT-SVD-digital-watermarking/README.md

 + `roc_howimetyourmark.py` - contains the source code for calculating the ROC curves of the detection algorithm
 <br><br>
 + `ROC.png` - contains an example of a ROC curve
-+ `utilities folder` - contains original and watermaked images used during the challenge, a `.csv` file used to compute the WPSNR metric and the watermark assigned to our group and
++ `utilities folder` - contains original and watermarked images used during the challenge, a `.csv` file used to compute the WPSNR metric and the watermark assigned to our group and
 + `sample_images` - contains sample images used to compute the ROC curves
 + `test_images` - contains images used to test the detection algorithms
 + `attacked_images` - contains attacked images starting from other groups' watermarked images